LispCookbook/cl-cookbook/dynamic-libraries.md

 The rest of the file is similar to the C header file.

 This setup loads a compiled C library (shared object, DLL, dylib) and informs the Python interpreter about the functions and types included in the library.
 It also initializes the Lisp core when loaded by the Python interpreter.
+The initialization needs to be called manually when the generated library is called from C.

 ### Compile C Code